Computer Tamers

 Powerpoint formats.

-- In addition, it can write PDF (Adobe's Portable Document Format) documents with only a
+- In addition, they can write PDF (Adobe's Portable Document Format) documents with only a

 |